 V700.
+It is suspicious that variable is initialized through itself.
 Consider inspecting the 'T foo = foo = x;' expression.
-It is odd that variable is initialized through itself.

 The analyzer has detected an expression of the 'T foo = foo = X' pattern.
 The variable being initialized is itself taking part in the assignment.
 Unlike the issue diagnosed by the V593 rule, the foo variable here is initialized by an X expression; however, this code is very suspicious: the programmer should have most likely meant something else.

 Here is an example of incorrect code:

 It's hard to say for sure what was actually meant here.
 Probably the correct code should look as follows: